pierrediedhiou/cybersecurity-journey/glossary.md

 contained in a text file to automate tasks
 - **Shebang** — The line #!/bin/bash at the top of a script that tells the system which shell to use to execute it
+- **SNMP** — Simple Network Management Protocol, used to monitor and manage network devices like routers, switches and servers
+- **SYN Scan** — A stealthy Nmap scan (-sS) that sends SYN packets without completing the TCP handshake, harder to detect in logs
+- **Subnet** — A subdivision of an IP network, represented with slash notation (ex: 192.168.0.1/24 covers 256 addresses)
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to